alexieyizhe/uni-notes/2A/CS 246/Notes/2018-11-22-exception_safety+casting.md

 2. __Strong guarantee:__ If an exception is raised while executing `f()`, the state of the program will be as if `f()` had not been called.
    - Either we get all the effects of `f()` (if it runs successfully) or we get none of the effects.
 3. __No-throw guarantee:__ `f()` will never throw an exception and will always achieve its purpose.
-   - This means you can't just never throw and supress any exceptions, because it'll defeat the purpose.
+   - This means you can't just never throw and suppress any exceptions, because it'll defeat the purpose.

 ```cpp
 class A {...};